skandyla/docker-wrk/readme.md

 - Ubuntu official image
 - Wrk

-There is an ability to log in inside the container and use all Ubuntu features.
-However, if you would like to use absolutely minimum wrk image, take a look to
+If you would like to use absolutely minimum wrk image, take a look to
 [williamyeh/wrk](https://hub.docker.com/r/williamyeh/wrk/) image, based on Alpine 3 Linux.